-The independent assessors will ask a minimum of 5 questions at the end of the presentation to ensure KSBs assigned to assessment method 1 are covered in sufficient depth and to allow for relevant grading criteria to be drawn out by the assessors.
+The independent assessors will ask a minimum of 5 questions at the end of the presentation to ensure KSBs assigned to technical project report and presentation with questioning are covered in sufficient depth and to allow for relevant grading criteria to be drawn out by the independent assessors.
 The independent assessors may ask additional follow-up questions to seek clarification where required.
 Assessment should take place against the knowledge, skills and behaviours listed in the mapping section of this document.